 ∙ The basis of the claim

-∙ Any relevant related document (e.g. contract, faxes, etc.)
+∙ Any relevant related document (e.g. contract and others, etc.)

 ∙ In the event these have not already been agreed by the parties, a statement as to how many arbitrators are requested to decide the case, as well as the desired language of the arbitration and the place of the arbitration.

 E-mail : email@example.com